matter-labs/zksync-lite-docs/docs/faq/sc.md

 ## Intro

-zkSync is on track to bring Turing-complete smart contracts
+zkSync is on track to bring Turing-complete smart contracts.

 ## Programming model